Past-The-War-Earth/the-struggle-continues-anew.xyz/Plan_Outline.md

 ## Simulation

-For visualization purposes, by Spring 2031 create a limited realistic working simulation of tactical NLNM ground combat with enabled command-only participation at platoon to regiment commander level.
+For visualization purposes, by Spring 2031 create a limited, realistic simulation of tactical NLNM ground combat with command-only (Augmented Reality) controls at platoon, company, battalion and regiment commander level.

 [Specifications and regulations](./general_specifications_and_regulations/Simulation_Outline.md)